 OK, so what is your REAL mission?
-Every female financial advisor I speak to wants to help people, they see this as their true calling and what makes them unique; but the real question, the source to unlimited success is understanding WHO you really want to help and WHY?
+Every female financial advisor I speak with wants to help people.
+They see this as their true calling and what makes them unique; but the real question, the source to unlimited success, is understanding WHO you really want to help and WHY?

-These are not simple questions and the answers require some digging and soul searching; but the results are what define you, propel you, energize you and becomes the ultimate source of success.
+These are not simple questions, and the answers require some digging and soul searching; but the results define you, propel you, energize you, and become your ultimate source of success.

-For most women advisors, when I ask WHO do you want to help, I usually hear “People that appreciate what I do.”
+When I ask women advisors who they want to help, most answer, “People who appreciate what I do.”

 Duhhh!
 Nobody wants to work with someone who doesn’t listen or appreciate your value.
 So let’s get that out of the way and get on to what is truly important.

 Step 1 to discover your “Real Mission”

 Now let’s do this again; as you read this, stop, close your eyes and think.
 Think of all the people you have helped with their financial affairs; what would you say were the top 5 experiences.
 Write each one down and ask yourself:

 - What was happening in their lives?